What the Water Said, nos. 1–3

 David Gatten, born in 1971 in Ann Arbor, Michigan, USA.

-Gabriele Jutz, “Audio-Visual Aesthetics in Contemporary Experimental Film.”
-In: The Oxford Handbook of Sound and Image in Western Art, edited by Yael Kaduri.
-Oxford: Oxford University Press 2016, pp. 397–425.
+Gabriele Jutz, “Audio-Visual Aesthetics in Contemporary Experimental Film,” in The Oxford Handbook of Sound and Image in Western Art, ed.
+Yael Kaduri (Oxford: Oxford University Press, 2016), pp. 397–425.